-The 13 best backup software you can buy in the UK in 2015
+Best backup software reviews.
+The best free and low-cost backup utilities you can buy in the UK in 2015.

 Despite its professional look, Paragon Backup & Recovery 12 Home lacks much of the sophistication of Acronis True Image, its main competitor.
 It handles both sector and file-based copies and can back up to a variety of media, though it has no dedicated online storage.
 It handles like a cut-down version of Paragon Hard Disk Manager, although the interface isn’t ideally suited to back up and restore.
 As a single-PC application, £30 isn’t that cheap.